SourceVietnam news

 Shuttle Drayage

 While Shuttle Drayage also involves short-haul transportation of goods from transportation hubs at both origin and destination points, it has distinct characteristics compared to other types of Drayage.
-Instead of transporting goods from ports or transportation centers to warehouses as standard Drayage does, transit Drayage moves cargo to temporary storage facilities with limited capacity.
+Transit Drayage moves cargo to temporary storage facilities with limited capacity instead of transporting goods from ports or transportation centers to warehouses as standard Drayage does.

 This temporary arrangement often occurs during peak seasons when primary transportation hubs are overloaded or experiencing operational disruptions.
 Although this adds an extra step to the logistics chain, it is a critical type of Drayage for managing the overflow of goods due to congestion at busy ports or transportation hubs.